Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

     Elapsed Time: 0.02 seconds
     ```

-- The application will calculate the prime numbers in less than 100 milliseconds.
+- The application will now calculate the prime numbers in less than 50 milliseconds.

 > [!Note]
 > GitHub Copilot has knowledge of many algorithmic optimizations and can help you optimize your code performance.